romashka-btc/nitro-testnode/espresso-tests/README.md

 # Espresso Migration

-This document contains details surrounding the test migrating an exsisting Arbitrum Orbit chain to use the nitro-espresso-integration, and be compatible with the Espresso network.
+This document contains details surrounding the test migrating an existing Arbitrum Orbit chain to use the nitro-espresso-integration, and be compatible with the Espresso network.

 ## Running the test